Shafiq-and-Company/boxd-events/STRIPE_IMPLEMENTATION.md

    - Event can be created as **free** (no payment) or **paid** (requires Stripe)
    - If paid: Organizer must link Stripe account before setting registration fee

-2. **Link Stripe Account** (`pages/manage-event/ManageRegistration.js`)
+2. **Link Stripe Account** (`pages/user-settings/UserSettings.js`)
-   - Organizer navigates to event's "Registration" tab
+   - Organizer navigates to User Settings page (`/?tab=settings`)
-   - If Stripe account not linked:
+   - In the "Stripe Payment Processing" section:
-     - Click "Connect Stripe Account" button
+     - Click "Connect Stripe" button (if not connected) or "Complete Setup" (if partially connected)
      - Redirected to Stripe Connect onboarding (create Express account or link existing)
-     - After onboarding, returned to registration settings
+     - After onboarding, returned to user settings with updated status
+     - Detailed onboarding information is displayed including account status, requirements, and sync functionality
-   - Once linked: Organizer can set registration fee for event
+   - Once linked: Organizer can set registration fee for events

 3. **Set Registration Fee**
    - In Registration tab, Organizer enters registration fee amount